 Arrived at Mission: Wolf on July 9, 2007

-Abraham, better known as Abe, was found in the streets of Salt Lake City in 2007 at four months of age.
+Abraham, better known as Abe, was found on the streets of Salt Lake City, Utah, in 2007 at four months of age.
 His long legs, webbed feet, big head, narrow chest, and amber colored eyes were all classic wolf characteristics.
-By law the shelter that had taken him in could not find a home for Abe once he was identified as a wolf-dog, so he was to be euthanized.
-A Husky rescue in the area helped save Abe and transported him to the refuge.
-Abe was a very gregarious, happy and social animal when he arrived and so quickly learned to love visitors.
-Magpie, our ambassador wolf, was alone and needed companionship.
+By law, the shelter that took him in could not find a home for Abe once he was identified as a wolf-dog, so he was to be euthanized.
+A husky rescue in the area helped save Abe and transported him to the refuge.
+Abe was a very gregarious, happy, and social animal when he arrived and quickly learned to love visitors.
+Magpie, our lead Ambassador wolf, was alone and needed companionship.
 She was delighted to meet him and they bonded quickly.

 As a pup, Abe looked and acted like a wolf with few dog traits other than his happy attitude toward meeting new people.
 By six months of age, he was not growing as big as expected, and by the time he was a year old, it was apparent Abe was more dog than wolf.
 By two years of age, some questioned if little Abe had much wolf ancestry at all.
 Regardless of his background, Abe and Magpie made a dynamic team and thrived on meeting new people.

 In 2009, Magpie and Abe fostered and raised eight wolf pups that were brought to Mission: Wolf from a wildlife safari park.
 Once the pups adjusted to life at the refuge, they all moved on to other packs.
 In the summer of 2010, Abe and Magpie were once again surprised when three young wolf pups named Farah, Zeab, and Apollo arrived.
 While Farah and Apollo moved on to form their own pack, Zeab bonded with Magpie and Abe and has continued to thrive in his role as the goofy omega of the Ambassador pack.